HomerReid/meep_adjoint/docs/Tutorial/index.rst

 The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
-Inf the
+In the :mod:`Router.py` script, this is done by the `init_problem` function, which accepts no arguments and

 ; you will find the full
 documentation for these in the :ref:`API reference <OptimizationProblem>`,